Driving to Crete (Cruising from Italy to Greece)

 I was so so tired but could not sleep in the seat like some people were doing, so I just dozed a bit, I was so achy and must be smelly and very very tired, but nearly there.

-I was worrying that I needed a hotel so much that I might get charged 2 days by arriving early in the morning. what a worrier I am!
+Worrying that I needed a hotel so much that I might get charged 2 days by arriving early in the morning.
+What a worrier I am!
 I walked the decks and sat in different seats in various places on the ferry.
 There was a seat allocated but it was like a plane seat very upright and rigid not made for someone my size.

 The driving to crete trip had moved on, now here on Crete it would be approx 100 kilometres from Kissamos where ferry boat landed to Rethymnon the city that I wanted to get to.